 Above: One of my favorite combinations, even now, is the Hallicrafters HT-40 and BC-348-R receiver for CW on 80 and 40 meters.
 A typical novice station from the 1960’s and it still works quite well today.
 The HT-40 has a very clean CW note with good shaping – and none of the phase-noise garbage of some modern rice-box transmitters.
 The classic BC-348 is very stable and the crystal filter is quite effective, although not always needed.

-The S-120 is a recent addition – I had sold my original S-120 which was my first “real” shortwave radio as a kid.
+This S-120 is a recent addition – I had sold the original S-120 which was my first “real” shortwave radio as a kid.
 The “informative” slide rule dial even told you where to tune to receive “Paris”, “China” and other DX locales.
-By today’s standards its pretty marginal but I didn’t know any better back then – logged lots of DX with it and it still sounds pretty good on SWBC.
-I have even worked some CW with it, but that is another adventure.
+Even by 1960’s standards it’s pretty marginal but I didn’t know any better back then – logged lots of DX with it and it still sounds pretty good on SWBC.
+I can (barely) hear CW and SSB with it, but stability is another adventure.
+Medium wave AM broadcast is OK, actually pretty good.

 One fond memory as a thirteen year-old during the S-120 days was listening to lots of interesting non-voice signals that crowded the bands back then – and wondering what they were.
 I lived about a mile from Mitchel Air Force Base on Long Island in the 1950’s – 1960’s.
 As a kid I could recognize dozens of different USAF aircraft by sound alone as they flew nearly over our house on approach to Runway Three-Zero.